Summary: Historical analogs point to the likely impacts of a weak stratospheric polar vortex and an amplified MJO forecast

 Using the WCS tool, we first search for historical dates with both a strong MJO phase 7 and a weak vortex at 10mb within two weeks either side of February 10; according to the GEFS forecast, both criteria will be satisfied on this date.
 A set of 11 matching historical dates are as follows: 1978/02/04, 1981/02/20, 1987/02/09, 2001/02/25, 2002/02/23, 2006/01/30, 2010/01/28, 2012/02/06, 2013/01/26, 2017/02/09, 2018/02/14.

 Next, we examine the temperature patterns that occurred in the weeks surrounding these analog dates.
-For example, 8-14 days prior to the matching dates, most of eastern North America was often warmer than normal, while Europe tended to see cold in the north and mild conditions in the south.
-This bears some resemblance to the current week 2 model forecasts – compare the two maps below – and suggests that the analogs do have some relevance to the current situation.
+For example, 8-14 days prior to the matching dates, most of eastern North America was often warmer than normal, while Europe tended to see cold in the north and mild conditions in the south (Figure 7).
+This bears some resemblance to the current week 2 model forecasts (Figure 8) and suggests that the analogs do have some relevance to the current situation.

-Looking beyond the February 10 matching date, the maps below show the typical outcome for 4 more weeks, which would take us all the way to early March.
+Looking beyond the February 10 matching date, the maps in figures 11, 12, 13 and 14 show the typical outcome for four more weeks, which would take us all the way to early March.
 Cold persists in Europe, with the signal only gradually weakening and retreating to Scandinavia, and a strong warm signal develops over Canada in the second week.
 Perhaps surprisingly, there is no compelling sign of cold in the eastern U.S. until week 4, i.e. early March, although the analogs see cold developing in the western U.S. in weeks 2 and 3, i.e. late February.

 The cold signal in Europe is closely associated with a blocking ridge near Greenland and Iceland, and a southward-displaced jet stream in the North Atlantic.
-Again the pattern compares very favorably between the analog analysis and the current model forecasts for weeks 4-5.
+Again the pattern compares very favorably between the analog analysis (Figure 15) and the current model forecasts for weeks 4-5 (Figure 16).

 In summary, historical analogs suggest that the combination of a strong MJO wave in phase 7 with a weak stratospheric polar vortex is rather likely to bring widespread cold to Europe in early-mid February.
 This outlook is broadly similar to the dynamical model forecasts, but the analogs suggest a greater cold risk in western Europe than the models are currently indicating.
 In contrast, neither the analogs nor the models show any sustained or significant cold in the eastern U.S. until early March.

 Finally – and just to illustrate further the utility of the WCS analog tool – it’s worth showing that it’s the combination of a weak polar vortex with MJO phase 7 that produces the strong cold signal for Europe.
-For instance, past occasions with strong MJO phase 7 and a strong polar vortex have warmth in eastern and northern Europe, and nearly the opposite temperature pattern in North America.
+For instance, past occasions with strong MJO phase 7 and a strong polar vortex have warmth in Eastern and Northern Europe, and nearly the opposite temperature pattern in North America (Figure 17).

-Alternatively, if we remove the MJO criterion and only look at dates with a significantly weakened polar vortex, there’s a modest cold signal over western Europe, but it’s much less compelling than when a phase 7 MJO develops at the same time.
+Alternatively, if we remove the MJO forecast criterion and only look at dates with a significantly weakened polar vortex, there’s a modest cold signal over western Europe, but it’s much less compelling than when a phase 7 MJO develops at the same time (Figure 18).